-Under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer (together, the "Certifying Officers"), as of September 30, 2021, we carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on the foregoing, our Certifying Officers concluded that our disclosure controls and procedures were effective as of the end of the period covered by this Quarterly Report on Form 10-Q.
+Under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer (together, the "Certifying Officers"), as of March 31, 2022, we carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+Based on the foregoing, our Certifying Officers concluded that our disclosure controls and procedures were not effective, as of the end of the period covered by this Quarterly Report on Form 10-Q, due solely to a material weakness in our internal control over financial reporting.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Specifically, the Company's management has concluded that our control around the interpretation and accounting for complex financial instruments issued by the Company was not effectively designed or maintained.
+As a result, we have performed additional analyses as deemed necessary to ensure that our financial statements were prepared in accordance with U.S. GAAP.
+Accordingly, management believes that the financial statements included in this report present fairly in all material respects our financial position, results of operations and cash flows for the periods presented.